jesperkristiansson/shell/README.md

 - Set environment variables with `export $name=value`
 - Run a file as a script by running `shell filename`
   - The syntax is the same as for the interactive shell

-## Coming features
-- Autocompletion of input by pressing TAB
+- Pressing TAB autocompletes your input

+## TODO
+- More sophisticated autocompletion
 - Run piped programs in the background
 - Implement a help-command
 - Add a config-file which is used to customize the shell